epccs/RPUlux/Hardware/README.md

             *during review the Design may change without changing the revision. add pull-down to IO8
             add pull-down to PWM's (IO[3569],nSS,MOSI]
+            add pull-down to CS0_EN and CS1_EN
+            remove NMOS sink on IO8 so it is only doing ALT_EN function

         ^0  Done: Design, Layout, BOM, Review*, Order Boards, Assembly,
             WIP: Testing,